Configuration

 end

-When you run vagrant up
+vagrant up

-Difference between linked and full clones:
+Differences between linked and full clones:

 - Linked clone creation is extremely faster than the full cloning, because there is no image copying process.